mojowebinc/mojowebinc.github.io/pages/02ocm.md

 permalink: "/02ocm/"
 ---

 Businesses must deal with change daily to capitalize on opportunities and avoid threats.
 There are times, however, when responding to a shifting business terrain demands more resources than are available.
-When your organization needs to enhance its change capability, Mojo-Web can help by providing focused and effective Organization Change Management (OCM) services.
+When your organization needs to enhance its change capability, Mojo-Web can help by providing focused and effective Organization Change Management (OCM) services.xxx

 <br>
 <hr>